 Ana Isabel Muñoz

 Ana represents clients in criminal, academic, and employment cases, including cases where her clients have been discriminated against because of their race, gender, sexual orientation, or religion.
+In 2018, Ana was selected to the Rising Stars list by Super Lawyers.
 Prior to joining the firm, Ana was a John J. Gibbons Fellow in Public Interest & Constitutional Law at Gibbons PC in New Jersey.

 As a Gibbons fellow, Ana managed a broad civil rights docket.
 She obtained favorable settlements for clients suing government agencies that wrongfully withheld information from journalists and advocacy groups under the Freedom of Information Act.
 She successfully briefed and argued an appeal before the Third Circuit that resulted in a precedent-setting decision for civil rights cases that raise issues of qualified immunity.
 She served as counsel to a coalition crafting legislation to create a civilian complaint review board in Newark, and advised her clients on the reach and limits of cities’ power under state and federal law.
 Before working at Gibbons, Ana clerked for three years on the federal district court and federal appeals court.